The Water of Earth

 "What are your conclusions and recommended courses of action?" the Commander asked.

-"The way some of you have enslaved your own selves due to economic want baffles us," the Commander said.
+"The way some of you have enslaved your own selves due to economics baffles us," the Allied Commander said.

 "Same here," I said.
 "Ma'am, this was meant to be decisive.
 It was meant to bring back all the problems that caused several of your wars; the human collateral damage would have been catastrophic, but your people could have gone extinct.
 We will have to tap a lot of allies and resources inland and we'll have to make some friends, I'm certain."